tm-LBenson/AWS-Slides/_posts/2024-1-5-section-14-lesson-12.md

 #### Conclusion

-Amazon Inspector is a crucial tool for any AWS environment, providing automated, continuous security assessments to help you secure your applications against vulnerabilities and compliance issues.
+Amazon Inspector is a important tool for any AWS environment, providing automated, continuous security assessments to help you secure your applications against vulnerabilities and compliance issues.
 Its integration with other AWS services enhances its utility by enabling automated actions and centralized reporting.

 ---